 ST. LOUIS (AP) — A giant steam-filled tank weighing nearly 2,000 pounds (900 kilograms) that exploded at a St. Louis box plant, flew a quarter-mile into the air and smashed into a neighboring building, was being used despite needing emergency repairs, federal investigators said Thursday.

 The U.S. Chemical Safety and Hazard Investigation Board released findings of its investigation into the horrifying April 3 explosion at Loy-Lange Box Co. that left four people dead.
 The blast propelled the tank through Loy-Lange's roof and into the offices of Faultless Healthcare Linen.

 The steam condensation tank, used in the process of making corrugated packaging products, first sprung a leak in November 2012.
 The federal report said a contractor made emergency repairs and less than a month later recommended the replacement of lower portions of the tank.

 The tank parts were never replaced, investigators said.
 They also found no evidence that the city ever inspected the tank.
-A city official said the tank was frequently inspected.

 Engineers again noticed a leak on March 31 this year, a Friday, the report said.
 The steam generation system was shut down and a repair technician was scheduled to arrive the following Monday afternoon, April 3.